mantzas/incata/README.md

 In order to use the appender or retriever we have to provide the following

-1. a serializer or deserializer which implements the Serializer or Deserializer interface or the .
+- A serializer or deserializer which implements the Serializer or Deserializer interface or the .
 A JSONMarshaller is provided.
-2. a writer or reader which implements the Writer or Reader interface.
+- A writer or reader which implements the Writer or Reader interface.
 A SQLWriter and SQLReader is provided.
-3. a appender and retriever which implement the Appender and Retriever interface.
+- A appender and retriever which implement the Appender and Retriever interface.
 Appender and Retriever are provided.

 The supported relational DB's are MS Sql Server and PostgreSQL.

-###Check out the examples in the examples folder for setting up the default marshaller and reader/writers.
+## Check out the examples in the examples folder for setting up the default marshaller and reader/writers

-###MS SQL Server Setup
+### MS SQL Server Setup

  SQL Server Driver used:

     "github.com/denisenkom/go-mssqldb"

  DB Table setup (Provide a table name)

         CREATE TABLE {TableName} (